How does a satellite phone work?

 It is estimated that 50 per cent of the world has little or no phone service.
 The advent of affordable satellite telephony and other wireless services will change this, since it eliminates the need for costly landline or wireless network infrastructures.
 In fact, industry experts anticipate that the market potential for mobile global satellite communications is between 10 and 30 million customers.
 Across North America, business, government, and even the general public need the ability to communicate wherever they are located or travelling.
 With many regions not having existing landline or cellular coverage there is distinct need for Globalstar's reliable and quality voice and data services.
 These users are from a variety of industries:

-Also, in rural or underserved areas where landline phone service doesn't exist or is of poor quality, Globalstar can provide voice and data service through it's fixed eser terminals.
+Also, in rural or under-served areas where landline phone service doesn't exist or is of poor quality, Globalstar can provide voice and data service (SMS and email) through its fixed terminals or GSP-1700 with a 9200 data modem.

 How much do Globalstar Phones and Services cost?